DXDB-AM

-DXDB (594 AM) Radyo Bandilyo is a radio station owned by Catholic Bishops Conference of the Philippines and operated by the Roman Catholic Diocese of Malaybalay.
+DXDB (594 AM) Radyo Bandilyo is a radio station owned and operated by the Roman Catholic Diocese of Malaybalay.
 The station's main studio is located at the Ground Floor, Communications Media Center Bldg., San Isidro Cathedral, Murillo St. cor.
 San Isidro St., Brgy.
 1, Malaybalay; its alternate studio is located at the Ground Floor, San Agustin Parish Church, Sayre Highway, Valencia; and its transmitter is located at Brgy.
 Kalasungay, Malaybalay.

 History

-As DXBB
+1969-1976: DXBB

 DXDB traces its origins to its forerunner DXBB.
 The Confraternity of Christian Doctrine of the Archdiocese of Cagayan de Oro, where Bukidnon was under its ecclesiastical jurisdiction until 1969, had planned to put up a radio station for the purpose of teaching of Catholicism in the province.

 Despite a failed appeal for a grant, the CCD's Communications Media Center of the newly created Prelature of Malaybalay realized the plan.
 After a series of test (began May 26, 1971) and later, experimental (began July 1) broadcasts, DXBB, located at Malaybalay and operating at 540 kHz with the power of 2.5 kW, under Bukidnon Broadcasting Corporation, eventually began its full-time broadcasting on September 11.
 Under the helm of CMC director Fr.
 Joseph Stoffel and prelate Bishop Francisco Claver, it became the province's pioneer radio station; and tagged as "Bandilyo sa Bukidnon" (town crier), it quickly became the most listened.
 However, upon declaration of nationwide martial law on September 21, 1972, President Ferdinand Marcos ordered the takeover and control of all mass media.

 By that time, DXBB aired educational programs by the peasant organization Federation of Free Farmers, incurring annoyance by the local civil government, aside from that by the local military authorities.
 DXBB though obtained the permit from the government and resumed broadcasting on February 9, 1973; its licensee since then was the Catholic Welfare Organization.
 (Note: Although Catholic Welfare Organization was renamed Catholic Bishops' Conference of the Philippines in 1968, as indicated by a 1992 law on extension of its broadcast franchise, the congressional franchise name was only changed by the National Telecommunications Commission in 2002.
 Therefore, then CWO was recorded as the licensee of DXBB and present-day DXDB, currently under now CBCP.)
-DXBB was able to operate through financial aids until its shutdown on November 18, 1976, though its license was never revoked since then.
+DXBB was able to operate through financial aids.

-The military raid and closure of DXBB, along with another Catholic radio station DXCD of the then Prelature of Tagum, Davao del Norte, were due to allegations that these were used by the Communist Party of the Philippines for ideological training purposes and broadcast coded messages to the New People's Army rebels.
+On November 18, 1976, DXBB was raided and shut down by the military.
+Its closure, along with another Catholic radio station DXCD of the then Prelature of Tagum, Davao del Norte, was due to allegations that these were used by the Communist Party of the Philippines for ideological training purposes and broadcast coded messages to the New People's Army rebels.
 The military later admitted that charges of rebellion against these stations were baseless.